JordanEAbbottSoftwire/softwire-work-experience-oct-2024/README.md

 - Redirects users to the correct frontend page when they go to its URL.
 - Implements "endpoints" - code that the website running in the browser can call to get, modify or delete information stored in the backend.
 These will generally be accessed using the url `<siteurl>/api/<endpoint_name>`

 The first of these points, redirecting to the correct page, is already set up to work in the backend - so you don't need to worry about this!
-I'll be explaing how it works (for interest only) on Wednesday morning.
+We'll be explaing how it works (for interest only) on Wednesday morning.

 Depending on the features that we want to add to our Tetris game, we will have to add some endpoints to the backend codebase.
 We can discuss these once we've decided what we want our game to do!